ricokahler/hocify/README.md

 ⚠️️ There are a few things to note ️️️️️️⚠️:

 1. The function you feed into `hocify` is a hook and thus **must follow [the rules of hooks](https://reactjs.org/docs/hooks-rules.html)**
 2. The arguments to this hook are the props of the wrapped component.
-You can write a hook function inline that picks off of these props to use an inputs to other hooks.
+You can write a hook inline to `hocify` that uses these props as an input to other hooks.
 3. The resulting inline hook **must** return an object OR `null`.
 This will be spread onto the input component.

+`ExampleComponent.js`

 ```js
 import React from 'react';